saiswasthik/project/youtube-summarizer/README.md

 - FastAPI (Python)
 - YouTube Data API for video search and metadata
 - YouTube Transcript API for video captions
-- Groq API for AI-powered summarization
+- Google Gemini API for AI-powered summarization

 ## Setup and Installation